martamartinezd-dot/power-bi-contoso-sales-analysis/README.md

 - Creation of derived columns to apply business logic
 - Product reclassification, where items containing `laptop` in the `ProductName` field were labeled as `ordenador`

+## Key KPIs and their use in the report

+The report focuses on the following key performance indicators (KPIs):

+- **Total Revenue (YTD):** Measures cumulative revenue for the year and serves as the foundation for financial performance analysis.
+- **Units Sold:** Reflects sales volume and provides insights into commercial activity.
+- **Average Revenue per Store:** Evaluates the performance of individual stores on average.
+- **Top 5 Products by Revenue:** Presented as a bar chart, highlights the products generating the highest revenue, supporting strategic decision-making.

+The report includes additional visualizations:

+- Revenue trends over the years and compared to previous years
+- Revenue by sales channel and product type
+- Product ranking by units sold
+- Average store performance and top 10 stores by revenue

 ## DAX logic
 The project uses a combination of calculated columns and measures to implement analytical logic.